Correction to "Well-posedness of semilinear stochastic wave equations with H\"{o}lder continuous coefficients'': Introduction

-involving a ``regular function'' $v $ related to $Y^{t,x}$ ($v(t,x)= Y_{t}^{t,x}$, $(t,x) \in [0,T] \times H$; see \eqref{v}).
+which holds for any weak mild solution $(X_\tau ^{0,x})$.
 Note that the irregular coefficient $B$ is not present in \eqref{waveeq-nobad1}.
+This identity involves a deterministic function $v $ related to $Y^{t,x}$ (indeed $v(t,x)= Y_{t}^{t,x} \in K$, $(t,x) \in [0,T] \times H$; see \eqref{v}).
+Moreover $v$ is ``very regular'' because it solves the Kolmogorov equation \eqref{bsde2uno2}.

-This identity allows to prove pathwise uniqueness and Lipschitz dependence from the initial conditions of the solution $X^{0,x}_{\tau}$ (see Theorem \ref{uni1}).
-Identities like \eqref{waveeq-nobad1} are established in \cite{FGP}, \cite{DPF}, \cite{DPFR}, \cite{DFRV}, \cite{WZ} by the so-called Ito-Tanaka trick which is a variant of the Zvonkin method used in \cite{Ver} (see also our Remark \ref{remark-final1} and \cite{Fl}).
+Identities like \eqref{waveeq-nobad1} are established in \cite{FGP}, \cite{DPF}, \cite{DPFR}, \cite{DFRV}, \cite{WZ} by the so-called It\^o-Tanaka trick which is a variant of the Zvonkin method used in \cite{Ver} (see also our Remark \ref{remark-final1} and \cite{Fl}).
 Here we prove \eqref{waveeq-nobad1} by using the mild form of the BSDE, which, together with the group property of $A$, allows to remove the ``bad term'' $B$ of the semilinear stochastic wave equation.
+We stress that in contrast with the previous papers which use the It\^o-Tanaka trick here we have a function $v$ which is regular only along the directions of $K$ (see Theorem \ref{forse111}).
+We can use the previous identity and prove pathwise uniqueness noting that (see \eqref{wa1})

+if $x_1, x_2 \in H$ and $x_1 - x_2 \in K$ (i.e., the difference of two solutions evolves in $K$ but not the single solution; cf. \eqref{evolve}).
+Finally note that by Theorem \ref{uni1}, using an extension of the Yamada-Watanabe theorem (see \cite{Ondre04} and \cite{LR15}), one can obtain that \eqref{wave111} has a unique { strong mild solution,} { for any $x \in H$.}

+\begin{remark} {\em Using a localization argument as in \cite{DPFPR15}, the boundeness of $ B$ could be dispensed.
+In particular, one can prove strong well-posedness of \eqref{wave111}, for any $x \in H$, under Hypothesis \ref{base} and assuming that $B : [0,T] \times H \to U$ is continuous on $[0,T] \times H $ and growths at most linearly, uniformly in $t \in [0,T]$; moreover, one requires that for any ball $S \subset H$ the function $B (t, \cdot ): S \to U$ is $\alpha$-H\"older continuous, for some $\alpha > 2/3$, uniformly in $t \in [0,T]$ (cf. \eqref{sqq}).} \end{remark}